oimeitei/qumeas/docs/source/cpp_bindings.rst

 libmeas
 =======

-Qumeas includes a set of high-performance C++ functions for quantum measurement using classical shadow tomography and cumulant exansion, compiled into ``libmeas``.
+``quMeas`` includes a set of high-performance C++ functions for quantum measurement using classical shadow tomography and cumulant exansion, compiled into ``libmeas``.
 These functions are accessible in Python through Pybind11 bindings.
 They can be simply imported like any other Python modules

 ::